Damans227/BlogV1/_posts/2021-03-13-Getting-started-with-docker-java.md

 <h1 id="Summary">6.
 Summary</h1>

-This article provide you with a very brief introduction to `Docker-Java api` for creating custom apps to manage docker.
+This article provides you with a very brief introduction to `Docker-Java api` for creating custom apps to manage docker.
 The app I have created is available on my [Github][Github-repo].
 You can clone the repo and give it a try.

 [Github-repo]: https://github.com/Damans227/docker-java